-Goal: The goal of this project is to advance understanding of anaerobic and mixed-electron-acceptor bioremediation of chlorinated aliphatics to a level that full-scale evaluation of these processes is possible.
-If successful, field-scale evaluation of technologies developed in this research will be pursued.
+Goal: The goal of this project was to advance understanding of anaerobic and mixed-electron-acceptor bioremediation of chlorinated aliphatics to a level that full-scale evaluation of these processes is possible.

 Rationale: The U.S. EPA Hazardous Substance Research Centers and national agencies such as the Department of Defense and Department of Energy have identified research on remediation processes for chlorinated aliphatic-contaminated subsurfaces as a high priority.
 A promising technique is use of in situ bioremediation, and full-scale evaluations of this process are ongoing at trichloroethene-contaminated sites.
 All of these efforts have focused on use of aerobic bacteria, particularly methanotrophs.
 However, aerobic bacteria do not degrade several of the chlorinated aliphatics of greatest concern.
 Unlike aerobic biological processes, anaerobic biotransformations of all chlorinated aliphatics occur.
 This lack of specificity, coupled with the fact that most contaminated aquifers are anaerobic, may make anaerobic bioremediation an alternative or supplement to aerobic processes.